wallarm/product-documentation/docs/4.6/fast/en/dsl/phase-collect.md

 The uniqueness of each of the received requests is determined on the basis of the data in the requests that were received earlier.

-![The Collect phase with the uniqueness condition][img-collect-uniq]
+![!The Collect phase with the uniqueness condition][img-collect-uniq]

 The list of the elements in a request that should be used to determine the uniqueness of the baseline request is defined in the uniqueness condition.